daxpatel2/bitcask/README.md

 A future implementation of Compact would:

-Iterate over all keys in the current KeyDir.
+Iterate over all keys in the current DataMap.

 Write each live key-value pair to a new log file.